-The UC Denver DRC P&F Program funds diabetes researchers distributed across the basic science, translational, and clinical spectrum who investigate T1D, T2D, and/or diabetes complications and is a key element in recruiting and training promising diabetes research scientists.
+The Colorado DRC P&F Program funds diabetes researchers distributed across spectrum of basic science, translational, clinical and health disparities research who investigate T1D, T2D, and/or diabetes complications and is a key element in recruiting and training promising diabetes research scientists.
 Applications will be considered from both junior and established investigators.

 Srividhya Iyer, PhD--Assistant Professor, Department of Orthopedics